August 25, 2023

 - the European ICT standard (Accessibility Requirements for ICT products and services), which lists the accessibility criteria for digital products and services.

-There are also other accessibility standards that refer, such as AccessiWeb, Opquast or AFNOR's guide, and good practices for digital inclusion, quoted at the beginning of this article and developed with the participation of Ferpection.
+There are also other accessibility standards that refer, such as AccessiWeb, Opquast or AFNOR's guide, and good practices for digital inclusivity, quoted at the beginning of this article and developed with the participation of Ferpection.

 Why don't we talk about UX for Good ?
 In the video below, Thibault Geenen, CEO and Mathieu Lombard explains the value of combining UX performance research with ecology, inclusiveness and ethics.*